4e6/text-icu-static-example/README.md

 ```

 The problem is with the ICU pkg-config configuration.
 It lacks the `-lstdc++`
-c++ runtime, as it was found on the [buildroot mailing list][buildroot-mailing-list].
+c++ runtime library, as it was found on the
+[buildroot mailing list][buildroot-mailing-list]:

  ``` bash
 $ pkg-config --static --cflags --libs icu-io
 -licuio -licui18n -licuuc -licudata -lpthread -ldl -lm
  ```

-For the final command we will use `nix-shell` to put static glibc and icu
+To successfully build the static executable we will use the `nix-shell` which
-components on the linker path:
+puts static glibc and icu libraries on the linker path (otherwise we'll be
+required to put them manually with the `-L` option):

 ``` bash
 $ nix-shell test.nix --command 'gcc -static -pthread test.c -o test $(pkg-config